Section 1: Introduction

 After 1887, all reservations went through allotment which changed the map again.
 Under allotment, individual members (depending on age) of the tribes received a parcel of land.
 A few years later, the unallotted lands were opened to non-Indian settlement which again changed the map of the reservations.

 The process was a little different for each reservation.
 Congress, the Commissioner of Indian Affairs (a division of the Department of the Interior), and the president all had a role in shaping the reservations.
 Though tribal leaders were often asked their opinion on the changes they faced, their voices carried little weight in the final decision.
-White settlers’ demands for land led to the decrease of the land base that the tribes could live and hunt on.
-In addition, traditional village life was disturbed by allotment which required that Indians live on their own piece of land which they were supposed to cultivate.
+Non-Indian settlers’ demands for land were satisfied by decreasing the land base the tribes had been promised by treaty.
+In addition, traditional village life was disturbed by allotment (after 1887), which required that Indians live on the individual farms they were supposed to cultivate.

 The history of the making and re-making of reservations challenges our understanding of democracy and equality.
 And yet, it is important to understand how reservations came to be what they are today.
 The competition for land between peoples of differing cultures helps us understand how valuable land, especially farm land, was in the nineteenth century.
 A review of these documents also demonstrates that the overpowering presence of non-Indian settlers and soldiers forced the tribes to give up lands against their will.